 This tutorial will guide you through creating your very first game step by step.
 Don’t worry if you’re new to game development – we’ll take it nice and easy.

-In this tutorial, we’ll be creating a simple Pong game using the Lua programming language and 🧸 Tiny
+In this tutorial, we’ll be creating a simple Pong game using the Lua programming language and 🧸 Tiny.

 Pong is a classic 2D arcade game where two players control paddles on opposite sides of the screen, and try to hit a ball back and forth without letting it pass their paddle.
 The game ends when one player misses the ball, and the other player scores a point.

-Our implementation of Pong will have a fixed screen size of 256 pixels for width and height, and we’ll use the ctrl.pressing()
+Our implementation of Pong will have a fixed screen size of 256 pixels for width and height, and we’ll use the ctrl.pressing() function to check for key presses.
+Check the Tiny API to know more about the Tiny Engine API.

-We’ll cover four main steps: initializing the game state with the _init()
+We’ll cover four main steps: initializing the game state with the _init() function, updating the game state with the _update() function and drawing the game with the _draw() function.

 By the end of this tutorial, you should have a basic Pong game that you can customize and build upon.